 The IMA will assess the information provided by each local government body using a RAG (Red-Amber-Green) grading system using the definitions below.
-The RAG gradings are based on our review of the initial response received from each local government body.
+These RAG gradings will not be published in the regional report.
+The RAG gradings are based on our opinion of the initial response received from each local government body in phase one of the review.
+The IMA will inform each local government body of their RAG grading and rational for the grading in advance of the regional report being published.